Church to Camp

 You'll be partnered with one of our cabin leaders and stay in a cabin with about 10 kids.
 You will be involved in activities, Bible Study, and all aspects of camp life from wake up to sleep with a scheduled break.

 Ride the bus out and join one of our leaders with a cabin of kids.
 You will be involved in activities, Bible Study, and all aspects of camp life.
-Day Campers are picked up at 7:45 am at Lakes Community Church and dropped off at 4:45pm.
+Day Campers and leaders are picked up at 7:45 am at Lakewood Alliance Church and dropped off at 4:45pm.

 One of the most relied-upon roles, a Camp Speaker is needed every week both at our Main Site and at WilderNess.
 As the Camp Speaker, you will prepare age-sensitive Christian messages in line with Evangelical beliefs, and will speak in chapels for the prescribed number of times during the week.
 While you will be given time and space during the week to work on your talks, it is also expected that you make meaningful connections with campers by participating in camp activities.